Signed in as:

 - Contact us (CLICK HERE).

-Dads are an important part of our family structure all year long.
+Dads are an important part of our family structure—all year long.
 And while they often get shortchanged on gifts and cards, let’s do our best not to take them for granted this year.
 Let’s embrace, encourage, enjoy, and show them much love.
-And if your own dad is not around to be the recipient of your expressions of love, search out another family dad, particularly elders, who may greatly appreciate the extra attention.
+And if your own dad is not around to be the recipient of your expressions of love, search out another dad, particularly family elders, who may greatly appreciate the attention.

 NEW NOW: